+The human services field depends on compassionate people like yourself—but you likely have some questions about what to expect in these roles.
 If you’re looking to learn more about human services careers, you’ve come to the right place.
-Keep reading to explore three fulfilling career options that are perfect fits for a Human Services Associate’s degree.
+Keep reading to explore three fulfilling career paths you could follow with Human Services Associate’s degree.

-3 Career options with a Human Services Associate’s degree
+3 Human Services Associate’s degree jobs to consider

 1. Social services assistant

-Social services assistants work with individuals on a host of areas, including psychology, rehabilitation and social work.
-They may assist social workers, psychologists and other social service workers in helping clients find resources and community services that they need.
+Social services assistants work with individuals in a host of areas, including psychology, rehabilitation and social work.
+They play a secondary role, assisting social workers, psychologists and other social service workers in helping clients find the resources and community services that they need.

-How to become one: Requirements to become a social services assistant vary.
-You will need at least a high school diploma, and many employers look for some education beyond high school, such as an Associate’s degree or Certificate.
+- How to become one: Requirements to become a social services assistant vary.
+You will need at least a high school diploma, and many employers look for some education beyond high school, such as an Associate’s degree or Certificate.2

-Earnings and outlook: Social services assistants earn a median annual salary of $31,810.* The outlook for this career is optimistic.
-Employment of social services assistants is projected to grow 16 percent through 2026, a rate that is much faster than the average of all occupations.
+- Earnings and outlook: According to the Bureau of Labor Statistics (BLS), social and human services assistants earned a median annual salary of $37,610 in 2021.2 The BLS also reports that employment of social and human services assistants is projected to grow 17 percent from 2020 through 2030, a rate that is more than twice as fast as the average for all occupations.2

 2. Social and community service managers

-Who they work with: Social and community service managers may run programs catered to certain demographics, including children, veterans, the homeless or aging adults.
+- Who they work with: Social and community service managers may run programs catered to certain demographics, including children, veterans, aging adults or the homeless.
 They may work alongside trained staff, including social workers, as well as community members and stakeholders of their organization.

-How to become one: Social and community service managers typically need an education in social work, public or business administration, public health or a related field such as human services.
-Hiring managers may look for related experience and often provide on-the-job training.
-Some positions may require a Bachelor's degree, but earning an Associate's degree could allow you to get your foot in the door to start your career path this field.
+- How to become one: Social and community service managers typically need an education in social work, public or business administration, public health or a related field such as human services.
+Hiring managers may look for related experienceand often provide on-the-job training.
+Some positions may require a Bachelor's degree, but earning an Associate's degree could allow you to get your foot in the door to start on your career path to this position.2

-Earnings and outlook: The median annual salary for a social and community service manager in 2016 was $64,680.* Demand for social and community service managers is projected to grow at the much-faster-than-average rate of 16 percent through 2026.
+- Earnings and outlook: The median annual salary for a social and community service manager in 2021 was $74,000, according to the BLS.2 The BLS also reports that demand for social and community service managers is projected to grow at the much-faster-than-average rate of 15 percent from 2020 through 2030.2

 3. Community and social service specialists